mwarning/KadNode/README.md

 secret key: <secret-key>
 ```

-(The keys are not displayed for convenience.)
+(The keys are not displayed here for convenience.)

 ### EXAMPLE 1